 We are one of the top Universities to offer Nursing.
 As a nurse, you will face challenges every day.
 Nursing is a challenging profession, both mentally and physically, which carries a great deal of responsibility.
 Our Nursing simulation equipment and clinical wards allow students to learn the art and science of the Nursing profession in a safe and relaxed environment.
 This programme adheres to the new Nursing and Midwifery Council (NMC) education standards.

 The aim of this programme is to prepare you with all the knowledge, clinical skills and attributes you will need to meet the challenges of being a nurse in the changing context of healthcare and to succeed in the modern National Health Service.

 We have a variety of teaching and clinical rooms, including those with state-art computerised facilities.
-We have a familiy of computer controlled Patient simulator manikins, which can breathe, sweat, pulses, speak, blinking, chest rise, cynosis, choke, tremble and cry like real-life patients.
-These can be controlled by tutors, facilitators, technical staff wirelessly via computer. cameras and ipads are available to provide live play and playback for assessment and debrief, feedback to students and observers.
+We have a family of computer controlled Patient simulator manikins, which can breathe, sweat, pulses, speak, blinking, chest rise, cyanosis, choke, tremble and cry like real-life patients.
+These can be controlled by tutors, facilitators, technical staff wirelessly via computer. cameras and iPads are available to provide live play and playback for assessment and debrief, feedback to students and observers.

 The Adult Simulation Suite is one of the speciality teaching rooms in the Faculty of Health Studies.

 This room contains a SimMan 3G, a mannequin which can cry, bleed, convulse, go into cardiac arrest and can simulate any number of other actions that humans may engage in when their bodies are malfunctioning.

 Degrees of seizures and convulsions can be created from minor effect through to a full convulsion through the instructor mode.